 Kate Fox

 Kate Fox, co-director of SIRC, is a social anthropologist and bestselling author of popular social science books.
-She is also a Fellow of the Institute for Cultural Research, and has a regular column in the magazine Psychologies.
+She is also a Fellow of the Institute for Cultural Research.

-Kate’s most recent book is the bestseller Watching the English: The Hidden Rules of English Behaviour, published by Hodder & Stoughton in 2004, which has already sold a quarter of a million copies, and is being translated into Chinese, Polish and Russian.
+Kate’s most recent book is the bestseller Watching the English: The Hidden Rules of English Behaviour, published by Hodder & Stoughton in 2004, which has sold half a million copies, and is being translated into Chinese, Polish and Russian.